How to Survey Customers of Your Nonprofit

 Scholars and other archivists writing to ask about your holdings

 People visiting your organization’s website

 Drawing up this list of interested people is easy enough.
 But for marketing purposes, you need to know as much as possible about the characteristics, backgrounds, and interests of each group.
 Some things you can do to collect this sort of information include

 Creating a database of your supporters by gathering names and addresses from every possible source within your organization — items like checks from donors, subscription forms from newsletter subscribers, sign-up sheets from volunteers, and e-mail messages sent to the contact us address on your website.

-Enter these names and addresses in a computer database or word processing program that can sort them by last name, type of contact, and date of entry; and, if you’re planning to send traditional mail to them, sort them by zip code.
-Articles on the websites Idealware.org and Techsoup.org can help you choose a database.
+Enter these names and addresses in a database that can sort them by last name, type of contact, and date of entry; if you’re planning to send traditional mail to them, sort them by zip code.
+Articles on the website Idealware.org can help you choose a database software program.

 Review the zip codes appearing most frequently on your list.
-If you’re in the United States, you can visit the United States Census Bureau and get demographic information about residents in those zip code areas.
+If you’re in the United States, you can visit the U.S. Census Bureau website and get demographic information about residents in those zip code areas.

 Asking the three libraries whether they collect demographic data when visitors apply for library cards and whether they can share that information with you.
 (Some public agencies offer information about their constituents on their websites.)

 Asking a few standard questions of schools or other groups when they call to sign up for a tour.
 Don’t engage in a lengthy interview, but find out how they heard about your program, why they want to visit it, and whether they have other needs you may be able to address.
 You can gather similar information when collecting registrations online.